 What Are Reticular Veins?

-Reticular veins are small, dilated veins that are often visible beneath the surface of the skin.
+Reticular veins are small, dilated veins often visible beneath the skin’s surface.
 As many as 8 out of 10 adults have reticular veins.
-In some people, the presence of reticular veins eventually leads to the appearance spider veins.
+In some people, the presence of reticular veins eventually leads to the appearance of spider veins.

-Reticular veins may also be referred to as "feeder veins."
+Reticular veins may also be referred to as “feeder’s veins.”
 Although they cause no symptoms for most patients, some people may experience itching and burning in the legs because of reticular veins.